-The Alabaster Box is historical fantasy.
+The Black Alabaster Box is historical fantasy.
 I try very hard to stay true to the historical period in which it is set, based on current information as well as my family history.
 But there are magical elements that become very important as the story progresses.
 Those, I leave to your imagination.
 But some of the real places and events are worth exploring further for those who are interested.
 In this section of the blog you can look for more on the things I have listed:

 1) THE SANTA FE TRAIL